agrublev/freedcamp-script-runner/sample.fscripts.md

 # First category of scripts

- Welcome to your new amazing .fscripts.md file.
+Welcome to your new amazing fscripts.md file.
 It replaces the headaches of npm scripts!
 But so much more.

 ## fsr

-TBD
+node index.js

 ```bash
 node index.js